 The programme “Theater to Rural Areas” ("Teater maale") helps professional performing arts institutions and troupes to hold guest performances at the countryside, and takes people from rural areas to common trips to the theatre.
 The programme was started in 2005 and since 2010 it also supports children’s and youth plays.
 The aid is distributed through the Folk Culture Centre.

-International projects are funded by the state through the grant programme “Estonian Culture in the World” ("Eesti kultuur maailmas").
+International projects are funded by the state through the grant programme “Estonian Culture Abroad” ("Eesti kultuur maailmas").
 The programme assists projects that enhance the internationalisation of Estonian culture and the export thereof into the world, the introduction of Estonia globally through culture, and the creation of wider opportunities for Estonian creative persons.
 It also helps various cultural groups and creative enterprises to enter the international stage.